 A medical chart review reflects a clear picture of the vital medical data of an individual in chronological order.
 The time taken for the review process would depend upon the expertise of the reviewer and the nature of the medical data.

-Companies skilled in medical chronology services could accomplish this lengthy process quickly and efficiently.
-These organizations offer customized TAT for reviewing, as per the needs of the client.
+Companies skilled in medical records review for attorneys could accomplish this lengthy process quickly and efficiently.
+These medical records review services offer customized TAT for reviewing, as per the needs of the client.
 This aids in meeting deadlines when it comes to litigations and insurance claims.
 Undoubtedly, tailored medical chart reviews in less TAT would definitely be an advantage in outsourcing medical record reviews.